Hanoi - Street Views

 The air quality was pretty poor in these bike-heavy districts, and possibly across town as well.
 It was very common to see people wearing masks (something that Delhiites should learn to do).

 The air was more fresh by this little lake, not far from the Old Quarter.
-Fortunately, there are several water bodies in Hanoi.
+Fortunately, there are several beautiful water bodies in Hanoi.
 I hope they remain preserved in the face of growing urbanisation.

 I must confess to consciously doing some very touristy things.
 Occasionally I went off the beaten track,.
 Both were equally fun.
-More in my next post!
+More in my next post.

 Comments